-MiNA Communications serves as a voice for the global arts community through stimulating, under-reported content; and as a facilitator of Marketing, Advertising, Public Relations, and Grant Writing services for arts and hospitality businesses with limited resources.
+Mina Communications serves as a voice for the arts, the climate crisis, and more - by writing and publishing stimulating, under-reported content; and as a facilitator of Marketing, Advertising, Public Relations, and Grant Writing services for arts, hospitality, and underserved business ventures with limited resources.

-Founded by freelance journalist and consultant Jasmine (MiNA) Rios, MiNA Communications was established in 2007 with the intention of providing the local San Diego arts community with solutions to their communications service needs.
-Having worked in a variety of communications business settings over the decade prior - from a corporate marketing department to two advertising agencies and two publishers - MiNA Communications would serve as an independent facilitator of PR, Marketing, Advertising, and Grant Writing services for San Diego based artists and arts organizations with staffing and budget limitations.
+Founded by freelance journalist and consultant Jasmine Rios, Mina Rios by trade, Mina Communications was established in 2007 with the initial focus on providing the underserved San Diego arts community with solutions to their communications service needs.
+Having worked in a variety of communications business settings over the decade prior - from a corporate marketing department to two advertising agencies and two publishers - Mina Communications would serve as an independent facilitator of Public Relations, Marketing, Advertising, and Grant Writing services for local artists and arts organizations with staffing and budget limitations.

-MiNA Communications remains on the global radar to date - continuously expanding its client base while developing stimulating, under-reported story angles for a variety of print publications and online news platforms.
+Mina Communications remains on the global radar to date - continuously expanding its client base while developing and reporting stimulating, under-reported content for a variety of print publications and online news platforms.

-Born and raised in San Francisco, MiNA Rios found inspiration in the arts through film, live dance, music, and theater performance, and the local culinary experience.
+Born and raised in San Francisco, Mina Rios found inspiration in the arts through film, live dance, music, and theater performance, and the local culinary experience.
 Rios opted to explore a variety of art forms during her youth beginning with the violin, followed by drama at the Performing Arts Workshop (PAW), and later dance.
 By age 14, Rios auditioned to attend the San Francisco School of the Arts High School (SOTA).
-She began her four year tenure at SOTA in Intermediate modern, ballet, jazz, and Afro-Cuban dance forms and went on to advanced dance during her sophomore and junior years.
-As a senior, she advanced to the dance production class level.
+She began her four year tenure at SOTA in Intermediate modern, ballet, jazz, and Afro-Cuban dance forms and went on to Advanced dance during her sophomore and junior years.
+As a senior, she advanced to the Dance Production class.
 Following High School, Rios trained at the San Francisco School of Ballet with the intension of simultaneously pursuing a BFA degree in dance at a university.

-Upon entering college - in 1988 - a time when dance majors were less common, the notion of pursuing a degree in dance was unpopular at home, as her elders maintained that a BFA in dance would be a risk due to job uncertainty.
+Upon beginning her college experience - in 1988 - a time when dance majors were less common, the notion of pursuing a degree in dance was unpopular at home, as her elders maintained that a BFA in dance would be risky due to job uncertainty.
 Encouraged to consider other college majors, Rios was conflicted.
 While considering her options, Rios continued to dance on the side while attending the College of San Mateo.
-Before long, she found guidance from an unexpected source - an English professors who observed she had a knack for writing; ultimately advising she consider journalism.
+Before long, she found guidance from an unexpected source - an English professor who observed she had a knack for writing; ultimately advising she consider journalism.
 To this end, Rios transferred to the School of Journalism and Mass Communications at San Jose State University - considered one of the strongest departments of its kind in the state - at the time.
 Choosing a communications concentration prompted an in-depth exploration of course work in news writing and editing, media ethics and libel law, marketing, and public relations.
-Once Rios learned about the plenitude of job opportunities in the field of advertising, she made up her mind.
-As an advertising major, with a minor in humanities, Rios studied copywriting, broadcast media advertising, retail advertising, and business to business advertising; thus excelling in the senior ad campaign class and competition in which Rios served as copywriter and a campaign presenter for the winning ad campaign team - Kenton Lane - during the 1997 SJSU advertising department competition.
+Once Rios learned that career opportunities in advertising were plentiful, she solidified her objective.
+As an advertising major, with a minor in humanities, Rios studied copywriting, broadcast media advertising, retail advertising, and business to business advertising; thus excelling in the senior ad campaign class and competition in which Rios served as copywriter and a campaign presenter for the winning Ad Campaign team - Kenton Lane - during the 1997 SJSU advertising department competition.

-While attending college, Rios also met her husband Jaime, a fellow SJSU Alumni, during which they had two children before Rios graduated from San Jose State University in 1997.
-From 1996 - 1997, Rios worked at Metro Newspapers in San Jose until she and her husband relocated to San Diego to raise their family.
-Rios worked in a variety of San Diego based communications business settings starting with Charlotte-Russe Corporate Headquarters in 1998, followed by Cordero & Davenport Advertising, Davis Marketing, Elsevier (a global publisher), and the California Ballet through 2006.
-Beginning in January 2007, Rios established MiNA Communications - becoming the sole proprietor of her own consulting business; while also launching her career in arts news writing.
+While attending college, Rios also met her husband, a fellow SJSU Alumni, during which they had two children before Rios graduated from San Jose State University in 1997.
+From 1997 - 1998, Rios worked at Metro Newspapers in San Jose until she and her husband relocated to San Diego to raise their family.
+Rios worked in a variety of San Diego based communications business settings starting with the Marketing Department at Charlotte-Russe Corporate Headquarters in 1998, followed by Cordero & Davenport Advertising, Davis Marketing, Elsevier (a global publisher), and the California Ballet's PR, Marketing, and Ticketing Services department through 2006.
+Beginning in January 2007, Rios established Mina Communications - becoming the sole proprietor of her own consulting business; while also launching her career in arts news writing.